Would you like to start a small business in Kenya but don’t know where to start?

 Due to the various tourist attraction sites and events like the Wild Beast migration in Narok, local and international tourists are always in numbers in town.

-This opportunity provides a major gateway to sell African fabric to the tourists.
+This opportunity provides a major gateway to selling African fabric to tourists.
 You can sell them in material form or better yet beautiful customized Kitenge dresses with different designs.

-Pinetrest makes it easier to get amazing designs for different African fabric like Kente designs.
+Pinterest makes it easier to get amazing designs for different African fabrics like Kente designs.

 To get good margins with this business, import quality African fabric across the border from Uganda at a relatively cheap price, add value and sell at high acceptable prices.